Rolls-Royce RB.162

 The Rolls-Royce RB.162 is a lightweight British turbojet engine produced by Rolls-Royce Limited.
 Developed in the early 1960s, it was specially designed for use as a lift engine for VTOL aircraft but was also used in a later variant of the Hawker Siddeley Trident airliner as an auxiliary boost engine.
 A smaller related variant, the RB.181 remained a design project only, as did a turbofan version designated RB.175.

 Design and development

 The RB.162 was designed to meet an anticipated need for a lift engine to power VTOL aircraft with the emphasis on simplicity, durability and lightweight construction.
 Development costs were shared by Britain, France and Germany after signing a joint memorandum of agreement.
-The engine featured fibre glass compressor casings and plastic compressor blades to save weight which also had the effect of reducing production costs.
+The engine was the worlds first turbojet to use composite fibre glass compressor casings and plastic compressor blades to save weight which also had the effect of reducing production costs.
 The engine has no oil system, a metered dose of oil instead being injected into the two main bearings by the compressed air used to turn the compressor at startup.
 Although the RB.162 was a successful design, the expected large VTOL aircraft market did not materialise and the engine was only produced in limited numbers.
+The French government invested in losses 79 million French francs (1970 value, or 94 million euros in 2022 values) between 1960 and 1966 for the Mirage IIIV.